bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-10.md

 ## Pre Lab

-Please bring these exercises printed out or written out with you to lab.

 **P0**.
-Download and open the [Balls project](https://github.com/htw-imi-info1/exercise08) (Chapter 05).
+Download and open the [Balls project](https://github.com/htw-imi-info1/exercise08) (concerns Chapter 06 in the book).
 Create a BallDemo object and execute the drawDemo and bounce methods.
 Then read the BallDemo source code.
 Describe, in detail, how these methods work for your report.

 **P1.** Read the documentation of the Canvas class.
 Then answer the following questions in writing, including fragments of Java code: